PITMASTER | FORUM | BLOGS | ARTICLES | RECIPES | CATERERS | EVENTS | RESTAURANTS | | MY ACCOUNT | LINKS | SEARCH Log In/New Account

 Your First ‘Pig-Pickin’ - How to Cook a Pig

-So you’ve planned the party, set the date, invited your family and friends, decided on the food, the weather forecast looks great, but now you’re stuck wondering …how am I going to cook the pig?
+So you’ve planned the special event, set the date, invited your family and friends, decided on the food, the weather forecast looks great, but now you’re stuck wondering …how am I going to cook the pig?
 I’ve never done that before!

-Cooking a pig is a relatively easy thing to do and a great social event that everyone will remember for years to come.
+Cooking a pig, pork shoulders, or boston butt (no, it's not the actual butt) is not as hard as you think and a great social event that everyone will remember for years to come.
 You just need the proper equipment, preparation and time.
 Even if you’ve never cooked a pig or seen one being cooked, you will have mastered the basics by the end of this article.

 There are many ways that you can cook a pig – wood vs. gas vs. charcoal – and even the cooking style (Eastern BBQ where you cook the entire pig served with a vinegar sauce vs. Western BBQ where you cook shoulders served with a tomato based sauce, but I don’t have the time or energy to debate this one now).